pwintz/pwintz.github.io/_posts/2025-02-01-latex-in-vscode.md

 ### Adjusting Severity Levels

-By default, LTeX displays all problems using VS Code's "Information" formatting, which results in serious issues, such as misspelled words, being lost in the shuffle of minor problems, like using a passive voice.
+By default, LTeX+ displays all problems using VS Code's "Information" formatting, which results in serious issues, such as misspelled words, being lost in the shuffle of minor problems, like using a passive voice.
 The severity of type of issue is set via the [`"ltex.diagnosticSeverity"`](https://ltex-plus.github.io/ltex-plus/settings.html#ltexdiagnosticseverity) setting.
 I keep the default as `"information"`, increase spelling errors to a `"warning"` level, and decrease the severity of some stylistic suggestions to "hints".
 For spelling, the name of the rule is `"MORFOLOGIK_RULE_EN_US"`.